firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-97-11/2021-11-02-of-honey-and-grave-dirt.md

 His apprentice gathers the blanketed child close and stares evenly back at him and says nothing.

 This child lives longer than the other two combined.
 They dig literal claws into the assistant’s skin, as though clinging tightly will keep them there.
-They don’t eat honey and their hair is jet black.
+They don’t eat honey, and their hair is jet black.
 So are their eyes.
 They sing at night, staring out the window at the moon.
 The singing bothers the sorcerer, but the assistant likes hearing a voice besides his and her own.
 Sometimes she joins in and sings everything she knows into the night, abandoning words in favor of melody.

 The child is odd and terrifying, and the apprentice knows before she begins that it’s no use telling herself not to get attached.
 She gives away her love, even as she sets aside a perfect jet-black stone, knowing she will place it on this child’s mound of dirt.